maranqz/go-immutable/README.md

 This will create a plugin `*.so` file that can be copied into your project or another well known location for usage in `golangci-lint`.

 [^1]: Alternately, you can use the `-o /path/to/location/example.so` output flag to have it put it there for you.

+# Linter as Project

+## Implementation

+1. Mark variable as readonly by variable suffix/prefix, configuration or annotation/comment.
+2. Save all *ast.Assign, which see on the source variable.
+3. Check *ast.Assign on changes

+To identify variable We use *ast.Object.

+## Tips

+1. https://astexplorer.net/ to see online ast tree